HackerDom/ctf-cloud/cloud/README.md

 After that, it generates a directory with init cloud state and copies it in cloud_master/files/api_srv/db_init_state_prod.
 Every subdirectory in this directory contains cloud state for single team.
 The states of cloud, VPN configs, root password and its hash, hash of the team token.

-This directory should be renamed to "db" after the deploy.
+The directory "db_init_state_prod" should be renamed to "db" after the deploy.
 The proccess of config generation can take about 30 minutes.

 The team tokens are in "gen/tokens_prod" directory.
 They should be sent to participants before the game.